bitcraze/bitcraze-website/src/development/contribute/repo-doc-guidelines.md

 The reason for this functionality is to keep links in older documentation valid.
 A file may move or be deleted, but by pointing at the correct version of the repository it will still work in the future.
 If you link to a file in the git repo always use the master branch, the conversion to tags is done by the build server.

+## Gitgub compatibility

+Most of the content of the repository documentation is compatible with how github renders .md files and they should look fairly OK on the web.
+Images will be viewed and links will work, while some other github functionality such as links to issues, will not.

+The metadata is displayed at the top of pages as a table on github.

 ## Publishing of documentation on the web